• Skip to primary navigation

 First, the basics.

 This is a smoothie box subscription service that delivers frozen smoothie packs to your door.
 Smoothie packs are made from 100% real fruits, vegetables, and healthy fats (like whole pumpkin seeds and hemp seeds).
-You can choose whether to buy a single box or subscribe to get regular deliveries on a schedule you choose.

 FYI for fellow business nerds: The company is an offshoot of Butcher Box, which I adore.
 The products that these companies deliver are easy to believe in, and so are their business practices.
 Smoothie Box offers an optional protein add-in: grass-fed collagen peptides (which are sourced from grass-fed cows, just like Butcher Box beef).
-It's mad-genius.
+It’s genius.
 Just sayin.

 How it works